cisco18/algorithms-and-data-structures/README.md

 # uni-second
-My projects from my second semester of college
+Projects from my first and second semester of college

 AiSD are algorithms and data structure which was a course on my 2nd semester of college